First figure your homework grade. Keep your returned HW papers

 We round all point calculations to the nearest tenth of a point.

 Now figure your test total.
-In the summer there are four tests
+Take your best 4 tests and average

-be your final letter grade?
+Will you be able to get an A?
 That depends on what the final

 grade scale is.
 I start with no curve.
 That is